 The long-term incentive comprises equity-based payments.
-Kazia aims to attract and retain high calibre executives, and align their interests with those of the shareholders, by granting equity-based payments based on tenure.
+The consolidated entity aims to attract and retain high calibre executives, and align their interests with those of the shareholders, by granting equity-based payments which are issued at the share price on date of issue and vest in tranches based on tenure.
 The share-options issued to executives are governed by the ESOP.